kiarash-hanifi/HAF-BET/README.md

    - Execute the script.
    - The code will automatically read the input file, process the data, and output the **HAF-BET specific surface area (SSA)** and **surface energy parameter (C)**.

+## **Notes**
+Please note that the code is based on using Nitrogen as an adsorbate at 77 K, and the physical properties of Nitrogen are specified at the beginning of the code.
+If any other gas is used, such as argon, the physical properties and temperature should be tailored to the experimental conditions of the isotherm derivation.